NCIP/gdc-docs/docs/Data_Portal/Users_Guide/proteinpaint_lollipop.md

 [![Protein Track](images/lollipop30.png)](images/lollipop30.png "Click to see the full image.")

 Detailed variant annotation is viewable by clicking on the variant disc next to the label.
-For G12D highlighted in a red outline in the image above, click on the ‘333’ disc.
+For G12D highlighted in a red outline in the image above, click on the '333' disc.
 A sunburst chart will appear, shown below.

 The center displays the occurrence of the variant (333) above the variant label.
 The ring

 [![Variant Occurrence](images/lollipop31.png)](images/lollipop31.png "Click to see the full image.")

 hierarchy is arranged by disease types then broken down by primary sites.
 Hovering over the inner ring displays the disease type, number of samples, and cohort size.
-In this example, the inner green ring displays ‘Plasma Cell Tumors’ with 28 samples out of a total 949 samples.
+In this example, the inner green ring displays 'Plasma Cell Tumors' with 28 samples out of a total 949 samples.

 The outer ring represents the primary sites.
 Hovering over the primary site displays the number of samples relative to the disease type.
 In the figure below, for Ductal and lobular